Deep insight into charge equilibration and the effects on producing neutron-rich isotopes around N = 126 in the multinucleon transfer reactions: Results and discussions

 In order to optimize the reaction combinations for producing unknown neutron-rich nuclei, the reactions $^{129}$Xe + $^{198}$Pt, $^{136}$Xe + $^{198}$Pt, $^{140}$Xe + $^{198}$Pt, $^{202}$Pt + $^{198}$Pt and $^{238}$U + $^{198}$Pt are investigated at incident energies of $E_{\textrm{c.m.}}= $ 470, 476, 466, 663 and 741 MeV, respectively.
 In Fig.~\ref{picture5}(a), we show the calculated production cross sections for $N = 126$ isotones with $Z < 80$ produced in the reactions $^{129,136,140}$Xe + $^{198}$Pt.
 As we expected, the reactions induced by projectiles with high neutron-richness ($N/Z$ $\sim$ 1.59 for $^{140}$Xe) show great advantages of cross sections for producing neutron-rich nuclei.
-This can be interpreted by the intense CE resulted from the large $N/Z$ asymmetry.
-One also can see that there is a small peak at $Z=78$ in the $^{140}$Xe + $^{198}$Pt reaction.
-The extra enhancement in the cross section of $^{204}$Pt is a clear signature of a net neutron flux from the projectile to the target due to the Coulomb barrier inhibition of the proton transfer at the grazing collisions with the low dissipated energies.
-We also extract the cross sections of the primary fragments in the proton picking-up channels for the reactions $^{140}$Xe + $^{198}$Pt, $^{202}$Pt + $^{198}$Pt, and $^{238}$U + $^{198}$Pt and show in Fig.~\ref{picture5} (b)-(e).
+This can be interpreted by the intense CE caused by the large $N/Z$ asymmetry.
+We also extract the cross sections of the primary fragments in the proton picking-up channels for the reactions $^{140}$Xe + $^{198}$Pt, $^{202}$Pt + $^{198}$Pt, and $^{238}$U + $^{198}$Pt shown in Fig.~\ref{picture5} (b)-(e).
 It can be seen that the production cross sections of the neutron-rich nuclei in the reaction induced by $^{140}$Xe are lower than those in the $^{202}$Pt and $^{238}$U induced ones, although $^{140}$Xe has an even larger $N/Z$ value.
-This is because the $^{140}$Xe + $^{198}$Pt reaction presents the positive large value of $\eta$ and the CE is inhibited, just like the correlation behaviors between $\eta$ and CE process we discussed above.
-On the other side, the saturation values of $\langle N/Z\rangle_{\textrm{TLF}}-\langle N/Z\rangle_{\textrm{PLF}}$ for the reactions $^{238}$U + $^{198}$Pt and $^{202}$Pt + $^{198}$Pt are 0.005 and 0.001, respectively, which are close to the complete CE status.
+This is because the $^{140}$Xe + $^{198}$Pt reaction presents the positive large value of $\eta$ and the CE is inhibited, just like the correlation behaviors between $\eta$ and the CE process we discussed above.
+On the other side, the saturation values of $\langle N/Z\rangle_{\textrm{TLF}}-\langle N/Z\rangle_{\textrm{PLF}}$ for the reactions $^{238}$U + $^{198}$Pt and $^{202}$Pt + $^{198}$Pt are 0.01 and 0, respectively, which are close to the complete CE status.
 As we know, for the choice of optimal combinations, the beam intensity should be considered.
 Compared with the radioactive nuclide $^{202}$Pt and $^{140}$Xe, the $^{238}$U induced reaction is a better candidate for producing neutron-rich nuclei around $N = 126$.